The Center Conjecture for thick spherical buildings: The Center Conjecture

+Now we continue with the proof of our main result.
+Recall that our strategy is to prove first that $K$ cannot contain $2$- or $8$-vertices, whose links contain spheres of large dimension.
 In a special case we can also exclude 8-vertices, whose links contain a 3-sphere:

-\begin{lem} $K$ contains no $8A$-vertices $x$, such that $\Si_x K$ contains a singular $3$-sphere $S$ with the following properties: $S$ contains a pair of antipodal $2$-vertices $\xi_1, \xi_2$, such that $\Si_{\xi_i}S$ is a singular $2$-sphere spanned by three pairwise orthogonal $7$-vertices.
+\begin{lem} $K$ contains no $8A$-vertices $x$, such that $\Si_x K$ contains a singular $3$-sphere $S$ with the following properties: $S$ contains a pair of antipodal $2$-vertices $\xi_1, \xi_2$, such that $\Si_{\xi_i}S$ is a singular $2$-sphere containing three pairwise orthogonal $7$-vertices.
 Furthermore, all $7$-vertices in $S$ are $\pithird$-extendable to $8A$-vertices. \end{lem}